EdDataScienceEES/tutorial-eveboswood/index.md

 # Summary for Model 2
 summary(mod_2)
 ```
 This summary is longer!
 Why?
 Remember back to Model 2 and Figure 2.
 Our General Linear Model had countries added as a fixed effect, which gave us five different intercepts BUT because LOCATION was added rather than multiplied, only one gradient.
 So we have only one value for 'scaled_time', which is the gradient for all of the countries on a log scale, but we have five values for intercept (the first is just called 'intercept' but refers to Australia).
-Each countries value is not its actual expenential gradient/intercept, but the difference between that countries value and Australia's value.
-The  P-Values for every countries intercept and the gradient are now significant, showing that simply adding LOCATION has accounted for a significant proportion of the variation in 'scaled_value'.
+Each country's value is not its actual expenential gradient/intercept, but the difference between that specific country's value and the baseline country's (Australia) value.
+The P-values for each country's intercept and the overall effect of scaled_time are now significant, showing that the inclusion of LOCATION accounted for a significant portion of the variation in scaled_value.

 #### Model 3
 You must be getting the hang of this by now...